vatnz-dev/sops/docs/terminal/ctma.md

 ### Track Shortening on STARs

-CTMA should make use of track-shortening on STARs to allow for an efficient sequence to be applied.
+CTMA may make use of track-shortening on STARs to allow for an efficient sequence to be applied.
+Where an aircraft has been taken away from the STAR and are subsequently required to re-join and follow the STAR, the following RTF shall be used:

+!!! hint "RTF for re-joining a STAR"
+    **ATMA**: *New Zealand 677, track direct UPVES to re-join the STAR.
+Descend to 7000ft, radar terrain*.

 ## Uncontrolled IFR

-For Uncontrolled IFR aircraft leaving the CTMA Control Area, CTMA shall issue the appropriate STAR for that aerodrome, and clear the aircraft to leave controlled airspace on descent.
+For uncontrolled IFR aircraft, if CTMA is the final controlling sector, CTMA shall issue the appropriate STAR for the destination aerodrome.

+If the aircraft is terminating beneath the CTMA Control Area, they shall be instructed to contact you on the ground to cancel their IFR flight plan.
+If their flight is terminating beneath another sector, such as STH, they shall be instructed to contact that sector to terminate their FPL.
+This shall be coordinated with the appropriate sector.

 !!! note "RTF for descent into uncontrolled airspace"
+    **Situation**: An aircraft is flying from NZCH to NZTU, which sits under STH's boundaries.

-    **CTMA:** *New Zealand 199L, leave controlled airspace by descent, no reported traffic outside of controlled airspace, QNH 1011*
+    **CTMA:** *FIS, leave controlled airspace by descent, no reported traffic outside of controlled airspace, QNH 1011.
+On the ground contact Christchurch Control on 129.3 for IFR cancellation.*

-If the aircraft is terminating underneath the CTMA Control Area, they shall be instructed to contact you on the ground to cancel their IFR flight plan.
-If their flight is terminating underneath another sector, such as STH, they shall be instructed to contact that sector to terminate their FPL.
-This shall be co-ordinated with the appropriate sector.

 ## Coordination